David-Kyrat/Iris/doc/build.md

 # Building Iris from source

-Iris requires Scala 3 to build from source.
-You can use the scala compiler directly, or use scala-cli.
+Iris requires Scala 3 and [mill](https://github.com/com-lihaoyi/mill) (installation instruction [here](https://mill-build.com/mill/Installation_IDE_Support.html#_bootstrap_scripts), you can also install it with coursier `cs intall mill`) to build from source.
-Most of these commands are in the project's Makefile, so if you have `Make`, you can run them.
+Most of these commands are Makefile target that call mill under the hood for simplicity.
+Installing Make: `sudo <your_package_manager> install make` (unless you're on Arch, in that case I suppose you already have it.)

 # Compiling the project